juliasweet/Matplotlib_Challenge/README.md

 # Matplotlib_Challenge
 This is my Matplotlib homework, the Pyber assignment.

-I recieved some guidance from my tutor, Brent Hillern.
+I recieved some guidance from my tutor, Brent Hillen.
 I also consulted Stack Overflow and the Matplotlib documentation.

 I made a handful of design and content decisions that deviated somewhat from the sample.